zendframework/zendframework/README.md

   - Breadcrumbs helper allows passing string container name now, allowing multiple navigation containers.
   - ServerUrl now works for servers behind proxies.

-More than XX pull requests for a variety of features and bugfixes were handled since RC6, as well as almost XX documentation changes!

 ### SYSTEM REQUIREMENTS